"Books train your mind to think big." Taylor Swift

 - Modelling and guided reading in groups with the teacher and teaching assistant

 - Independent reading at school and at home

 - Specific lessons teaching comprehension skills

 A range of intervention programmes are used to ensure that all children's needs are catered for.

-A book banded reading scheme (Oxford Reading Tree) operates across the school which comprises of a range of different schemes.
+We use book banded reading schemes which operates across the school which comprises of a range of different schemes but mainly Oxford Reading Tree and Read Write Inc .
 Children also have the opportunity to regularly access the school library.
 Here there are a wide range of books to select from including different authors and genres.

 IN PARTNERSHIP WITH PARENTS

 The teaching of reading is greatly helped if there is strong communication and support between home and school.
 The school informs parents and carers about the school’s approach to reading through the school’s prospectus, its website, through information provided at the initial meeting for new parents in the Foundation Stage and through guidance given in children’s home reading records.
 Advice and support is also available during Parents’ Evenings and Read, Write Inc parents’ meetings.
 Advice is available on the reading strategies used at the school and how best they may help their children.
 A class termly newsletter is sent to all parents with reading targets and the English curriculum.

 Each child has a new reading diary every year.
 Within the diary, there is a reading record which logs books children have read and comments about their reading.
 Parents and teaching staff write in this book.
 Children are encouraged to read at home on a daily basis.